wp-plugins/custom-content-by-country/readme.txt

 Currently there are 3 options/parameters: *country*, *show*, *message*

-country: is a comma-separated list of country codes, e.g. country="us, es, uk"
+country: a comma-separated list of country codes, e.g. country="us, es, uk"

 show: is a simple yes ('y') or no ('n'). e.g. to hide content, show="n"